-Medical Device Reimbursement in Germany.
+Germany Medical Device Reimbursement Strategy

 The purpose of this step is to understand the current reimbursement environment in Germany, relevant for your medical device.
 To do so, we will: